esunn0412/casescratch/README.md

 - [react-dropzone](https://www.npmjs.com/package/react-dropzone) and [Upload Thing](https://docs.uploadthing.com/) for file upload on `/configure/upload`
 - Progress and [Sonner](https://sonner.emilkowal.ski/) components. **Toast now deprecated, instead use Sonner**
+- Neon Postgres + Prisma
+  - After the image is uploaded on UploadThing, image is processed via sharp@0.32.6, and its metadata is used to create/update image configuration in the db.